Everything You Need To Know About Using Highlighter

 Are certain formulas better for specific skin types?

 Highlighters come in powder, cream and liquid formulas, and choosing one that will work best for your skin is crucial.
-Oily skin types should steer clear of cream and liquid formulas and stick to powders, which will stay put for longer.
+Oily skin types typically want to steer clear of cream and liquid formulas and stick to powders, which will stay put for longer.
 “If you have oily skin and you put on a liquid highlighter, there’s more likelihood of it moving around,” warns Peart.
-If you have dry skin, you’ll typically fare better with creams and liquids, which are more forgiving and will diffuse any rough or uneven texture on the skin, says Shojaie.
+If you have dry skin, you’ll likely fare better with creams and liquids, which are more forgiving and will diffuse any rough or uneven texture on the skin, adds Shojaie.
 For those with combination skin, any formula is likely to work well, so it’s all down to personal preferences.

 What is the best way to apply highlighter?